xjpa/pythonette/README.md

 features/explorations

 - modular compiler architecture with distinct components for each phase
-- implementation of a simple procedural language
+- dynamically typed procedural language